cms-sw/cmssw/DQM/SiStripMonitorClient/test/ReadMe.txt

 1. Description of Classes :
 =============================

-    SiStripWebInterface (web interface  for the SiStrip, inherited from WebInterface) SiStripQualityTester (defines and attaches QualityTests to the MEs. the tests are defined in test/sistrip_qualitytest_config.xml)
+    SiStripWebClient (web client for the SiStrip, inherited from DQMWbClient) SiStripQualityTester (defines and attaches QualityTests to the MEs. the test can be defined in test.txt file [for the moment])
-    SiStripActionExecutor (performs various actions as requested by WebInterface)

-    SiStripWebClient [OBSOLETE] (web client for the SiStrip, inherited from DQMWbClient)

     TrackerMap & TmModule (creates the TrackerMap SVG file)